When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Impossibility results

-By Theorem~\ref{thm:imp1}, the agents at \( u_1 \) and \( u_2 \) cannot determine the location of $v_{BH}$.
-An agent on any \( u_i \) either stays there forever or enters \( v_{BH} \) and is destroyed, in which case no other agent can access \( u_i \) again.
-Therefore, no agent can reach a neighbour of \( v_{BH} \) and identify the port leading to it.
-The argument holds regardless of the agents' memory, the nodes' storage, or the use of full visibility or global communication.
-Since the proof depends on Theorem \ref{thm:imp1}, the value of $p$ is at least 3.
-Hence, $n\geq 82$ as $n=p^4+1$.
+Hence, under this adversary strategy, no agent can reach a neighbour of \( v_{BH} \) at round $t$, and identify the port leading to it at round $t$.
+The argument holds regardless of the agents' memory, the nodes' storage, or the availability of $1$-hop visibility or global communication.
+The proof is valid for $n \geq 9$, since the minimal case corresponds to $\delta_{BH}=2$, together with Theorem~\ref{thm:imp1}.
 This completes the proof. \end{proof}